DELOITTE CONSULTING (S&O)

 Deloitte accepted his first partner in 1857 and opened his first overseas office in New York in 1880.
 After Deloitte’s retirement in 1897, the company started on a long series of partnerships, affiliations, and mergers that continued into the 21st century, not to mention countless name changes.
 Key persons involved in the growth and direction of the company include George Bailey, George Touche, and Nobuzo Tohmatsu.

-The first appearance of a management consulting function at Deloitte was after George Bailey, then president of the American Institute of Certified Public Accountants, joined the organization in 1947.
+The first appearance of a management consulting function at Deloitte was after George Bailey, then president of the American Institute of Certified Public Accountants joined the organization in 1947.
 To further strengthen the company’s consulting business, Deloitte & Touche partners decided to create Deloitte & Touche Consulting Group in 1995.
 In more recent years, major developments in Deloitte’s consulting business include the purchase of the North American Public Service practice of BearingPoint (formerly KPMG Consulting) in 2009 and their acquisition of Monitor Group earlier this year.
+Not to mention Deloitte adopted the case interview format.

-One of Deloitte’s greatest successes is that they provide the whole suite of services – from auditing to risk to strategy and more.
+One of Deloitte’s greatest successes is that they provide the whole suite of services – from auditing to risk to strategy and more, and the Deloitte interviews can cover that breadth.
 Their breadth also lends to their weakness, however.
 Sure, they will win one engagement a year from the big dogs – the McKinseys and the Bains – but from the management consulting lens, Deloitte is not a pure strategist, so they don’t stand out as one of the top players, and probably never will.

 If you’re pursuing consulting at Deloitte, rest assured that their Strategy & Operations practice (lovingly known as S&O) is a great option for your management consulting career.
 If you’re currently at Deloitte trying to get into consulting – perhaps you’re an analyst in their risk practice or a manager in their audit practice – your first step should be to transition into Strategy & Ops from your current sector.
 In either case, a background in Deloitte S&O will set you up for a great career at Deloitte or a launching pad for MBB.